 At the time the student is discharged from military service or is placed on inactive duty, the student and/or spouse or same-sex domestic partner are eligible for "military re-enrollment" to the University, assuring the student and/or spouse or same-sex domestic partner direct access to the same major and location as was assigned at the time of withdrawal.
 These students are eligible to advance register for courses at the time of re-enrollment to the University.
 The re-enrollment fee is waived for "military re-enrollment."

-Questions by students during military absence regarding their status or procedures for re-entry into the University can be directed to the Veterans Program Office.
+During their military absence, students should direct any questions regarding their status or procedures for re-entry to Penn State to the Veterans Program Office.

 Approved: ACUI (4-29-76)